kailash-manasarovar/statement/docs/crimes/hypno-tech.md

 2. Start up subliminal-meme functionality.
     - It's obscene how simple this is.
     - The hack is at the hardware level so a target's whole screen can be taken over at any time.
-    - Software flashes memes up on the whole screen at high frequencies; words.
+    - Software flashes memes up on the whole screen at high frequencies; just simple text, words.
     - I expect statements like; "I'm going to kill myself", or indeed even orders, "Kill yourself NOW!".
     - The subliminal-meme functionality is AI-based and learning, so it adjusts for efficacy, continually correcting itself for optimal effect by a targets responses but this functionality is processed on the hacker's side.
     - Perhaps one target is more manipulated by orders, while another is more manipulated by words emulating their own thoughts.